aerospike/aerospike-loader/README.md

 <a name="Dependencies"></a>
 ##Dependencies
 Following dependencies are used:
-* Aerospike Java client 3.0.22
+* Aerospike Java client 3.0.22 or greater
 * Apache commons cli 1.2
 * Log4j 1.2.14
 * Junit 4.4